-- If there is 1 year or less left on the retention period, keep the records in office and securely destroy once the retention has been met.
+- If there is one year or less left on the retention period, keep the records in office and securely destroy once the retention has been met.

-- If there is more than 1 year left, the records can be transferred to Archives.
+- If there is more than one year left, the records can be transferred to Archives.

 Then you are ready to prepare the records for transfer.
 Here are a few tips:

 - The boxes will hold letter and legal size folders.

 - Hanging file folders in boxes is strongly discouraged.

 - More than one series can go into a box.